kyegomez/swarms/docs/swarms/framework_structure.md

-## MixtureOfAgents Framework Conceptual Breakdown
+## Swarms Framework Conceptual Breakdown

-The `MixtureOfAgents` framework is a sophisticated structure designed to orchestrate the collaborative work of multiple agents in a hierarchical manner.
+The `swarms` framework is a sophisticated structure designed to orchestrate the collaborative work of multiple agents in a hierarchical manner.
 This breakdown provides a conceptual and visual representation of the framework, highlighting the interactions between models, tools, memory, agents, and swarms.

 ### Hierarchical Structure